couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 Your node or cluster needs to be functioning in order to create the backup.
 Couchbase Server will write a copy of data onto disk.

-Be aware that `cbbackup` does not support external IP addresses.
-This means that if you install Couchbase Server with the default IP address, you cannot use an external hostname to access it.
-To change the address format into a hostname format for the server, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).
+`cbbackup`, `cbrestore` and `cbtransfer` do not communicate with external IP addresses for server nodes outside of a cluster.
+They can only communicate with nodes from a node list obtained within a cluster.
+You should perform backup, restore, or transfer to data from a node within a Couchbase cluster.
+This also means that if you install Couchbase Server with the default IP address, you cannot use an external hostname to access it.
+For general information about hostnames for the server, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).

 Depending upon your platform, this tool is the following directories: